Community Health posts net loss on acquisition costs

-(Reuters) - Hospital operator Community Health Systems Inc (CYH.N) reported a first-quarter net loss on Tuesday, weighed down by the costs of acquiring smaller rival Health Management Associates.
+(Reuters) - Hospital operator Community Health Systems Inc (CYH.N) on Tuesday reported a first-quarter net loss, weighed down by costs for acquiring smaller rival Health Management Associates.

-Community Health, the second-largest U.S. for-profit hospital operator, also narrowed its forecast for full-year earnings at the lower end of its prior range.

-Harsh winter weather in key markets and a milder flu season dragged on first-quarter results, but implementation of the Affordable Care Act is starting to have a positive impact on operations, Community Health Chief Executive Wayne Smith said.

-Most hospital companies in the first quarter have reported early signs President Barack Obama’s healthcare law is bringing more insured patients through their doors, but said it is too early to draw conclusions about the overall impact.

-No. 3 hospital chain Tenet Healthcare Corp (THC.N) said on Tuesday the number of newly insured patients it has treated ramped up in February through April.

-Community Health, which completed its acquisition of Health Management Associates in January, posted a first-quarter loss of $112 million, or $1.04 a share, compared with net income of $79 million, or 86 cents a share, a year ago.
+Community Health, which completed the acquisition in January, posted a loss of $112 million, or $1.04 a share, compared with net income of $79 million, or 86 cents a share, a year ago.

 Excluding one-time items, the Franklin, Tennessee-based company said it earned 27 cents a share from continuing operations in the quarter.